mlindekugel/NetworkSimulator/README.md

 We're all teachers and tight for money; writing this program took a considerable amount of time and effort.
 If you find it useful, please consider sending a donation through PayPal to mlinde@hotmail.com .
 The link to do so is here: https://www.paypal.com/myaccount/transfer/homepage

+To compile:
+javac *.java

+To run:
+java NetworkSimulator

+To create a jar file to distribute to students: jar cfm NetworkSimulator.jar MANIFEST.MF *.class

+You could distribute the jar file to students if they have computers with Java.
+To run the program, they would type: java -jar NetworkSimulator.jar

 # NetworkSimulator
 Network Simulation is centered on learning goals of PLTW CSP 2.1.1 activity